 The thoroughly bemused Belgian family paid up, leaving a tip.
 There seemed more than a touch of sympathy in the gesture.
 “Luvverly,” Alice twittered, fussing about them, as she cleared the table.

-Once she’d been arrested for armed robbery in a town further south.
+Some months before, she’d been arrested for armed robbery in a town south of Tavira.
 An eyewitness identified her in a lineup from behind a two-way mirror.
 Three policewomen interrogated her for over twenty-four hours.
 She swears they all looked identical.

 “Speak Portuguese!” they demanded, over and over again.
 The robber had been fluent.
 Eventually, they had to release her, as she barely spoke a word of Portuguese.

 Her rheumy eyes gazed wistfully at some indeterminate point on the wall opposite.